nixiack/grove/wp-content/plugins/bulk-page-creator/readme.txt

 = 1.0.7 =
 Added script to add pages in the page section when accedently submitting form

+= 1.0.8 =
+Added template support - if templates exist in the theme will create a template dropdown to choose from when adding pages

 == Screenshots ==

 1. View of bulk page creator screen

+== Upgrade Notice ==

+Added template support - if templates exist in the theme will create a template dropdown to choose from when adding pages